NREL/OpenStudio-user-documentation/docs/getting_started/features.md

 ### Parametric Analysis Using [PAT](https://github.com/NREL/OpenStudio-PAT/releases)

-- OpenStudio Measures provide reliable and repeatable mechanism to apply transforms to models
+- OpenStudio Application Measures provide reliable and repeatable mechanism to apply transforms to models
 - Eliminates ambiguity and user error; all rules encapsulated in Measure itself
 - More than 316 Measures available [online](bcl.nrel.gov) and always growing
 - Write Measure once and apply to many projects